ceph/ceph/doc/glossary.rst

                 This is the unique identifier of an OSD.
 This term is used interchangeably with ``fsid``

+        Period
+                In the context of :term:`RGW`, a period is the configuration state of the :term:`Realm`.
+The period stores the configuration state of a multi-site configuration.
+When the period is updated, the "epoch" is said thereby to have been changed.

 	:ref:`Pool<rados_pools>`
 		A pool is a logical partition used to store objects.